aipmhub/chat-plugin-sdk/docs/guides/plugin-type.md

 ---
-title: LobeChat Plugin Types
+title: AiPMChat Plugin Types
 group: Concepts
 order: 2
 ---

-# LobeChat Plugin Types
+# AiPMChat Plugin Types

-LobeChat's plugin mechanism provides developers with powerful extension capabilities, allowing custom functions and interactions to be embedded in chats.
-Currently, LobeChat supports three types of plugins: `default`, `markdown`, and `standalone`.
+AiPMChat's plugin mechanism provides developers with powerful extension capabilities, allowing custom functions and interactions to be embedded in chats.
+Currently, AiPMChat supports three types of plugins: `default`, `markdown`, and `standalone`.
 Here is a brief introduction to these three types of plugins:

 ## Default Plugin